Limited Liability Company FAQs

 The LLC is an attractive option because it combines the pass-through taxation of a partnership or sole proprietorship with the limited liability protection offered by a corporation.

 What is the biggest disadvantage of forming an LLC?

 Due to its pass-through profit designation, all income attributable to the individual members according to their membership interests is treated as member income, irrespective of any actual distributions.
 Therefore, a member could be taxed on company profits even though those profits were not distributed to the member.

-- What IRS forms does a single-member or co-owned LLC file?
+What IRS forms do a single-member or co-owned LLC file?